 Note: Cost of care is for a licensed center in California in 2016 (full-time for an infant and prorated according to the school year for a school-age child).
 Costs are based on counties' median cost of care weighted to reflect each county's population of infants and school-age children.
-Minimum wage earnings reflect the \$10.50 per hour state minimum wage for workers at large businesses effective January 1, 2017.
-Source: Budget Center analysis of data from the 2016 Regional Market Rate Survey, California Department of Education, and US Census Bureau
+Source: Budget Center analysis of data from the California Department of Education, 2016 Regional Market Rate Survey and US Census Bureau